-This Document will supply you with all information relating to your Nass River Steelhead Fishing Package.
+This Document will provide you with all information relating to your Nass River Steelhead Fishing Package.

-watershed is 380 Km long in length and flows into Portland Inlet in the North Pacific Ocean.
+Km long in length and flows into Portland Inlet in the North Pacific Ocean.
 The river is only accessed via Helicopter.
 There are no airstrips or roads in the vicinity.
 The closest road is well over a 150 km away.
-We
+We fly you directly

-fly you directly to our camp from Terrace BC.
+to our camp from Terrace BC.
 The flight into the camp takes 1 hour and 16 minutes depending on weather of course.
 The area is rich in first nation’s history and has a strong population of Moose and Wolves throughout the Valley.
+The

-The surrounding forests are first growth timber and have no signs of logging, civilization, or man for that matter.
-This is a truly majestic place with mile upon mile of perfect fly water accessed with 11.6 Aires rafts and an A-Star BA Helicopter.
+surrounding forests are first growth timber and have no signs of logging, civilization, or man for that matter.
+This is a truly majestic place with mile upon mile of perfect fly water accessed with two 16' flat bottom jet sleds.

-have never seen a fly and are very aggressive.
+seen a fly and are very aggressive.
 Each guest can expect to catch 2-5 steelheads per day but it is not uncommon to have each guest reach double digits after their second day of fishing.
-The average size is 12-16 pounds with fish over
+The average size is 12-16 pounds with fish over 20 pounds

 Camp Amenities- Accommodation- Meal Plan:

-by 22’ Cookhouse with wood stove, hot shower, outhouse and three 12’ by 14’ wall tents with a four foot covered porch.
+with wood stove, hot shower, outhouse and three 12’ by 14’ wall tents with a four foot covered porch.
 The tents sit on cedar wood decks and are equipped with wood burning stoves for added comfort.
-All tents
+All tents are double occupancy.

 Dinner is served at 7:30 PM.
 Guests can expect three courses for each dinner.